← Back to Blog

 Security Questions

-What is RBAC and how does it work in Kubernetes?
+What is RBAC and how does it work?

 Four key objects:

-• RoleBinding: Assigns a Role to a user/group/ServiceAccount in a namespace
+• RoleBinding: Assigns a Role to a user/ServiceAccount in a namespace

 • ClusterRoleBinding: Assigns a ClusterRole cluster-wide